jacobemcken/jacobemcken.github.io/_posts/2025-02-01-about-fixing-the-right-problem.md

 My gut feeling told me that `sorted-map-by` was the way to go.
-Even if the "converted to float" keys would be expected later in the call chain, it seemed likely that a trivial code change would be enough to support the original keyword keys.
+Even if the "converted to float" keys would be expected later in the call chain, it seemed likely that a trivial code change would be enough to support the original keyword keys instead.

 Not having sorted things for a while, I needed to refresh my understanding.
 A vector representation proved to get the job done: